-The office environment is seeing many new trends when it comes to workplace design and functionality, and among these trends, we see growing popularity for the sit-stand workplaces.
+There are lots of Benefits of Having Sit-Stand Workstations.
+The office environment is seeing many new trends when it comes to workplace design and functionality, and among these trends, we see growing popularity for sit-stand workplaces.

 When an employee has the option of movement and variety, they are essentially avoiding any adverse health effects that they may otherwise experience with the traditional desk.
 Regular movement encourages productivity and makes for a much healthier and happier work environment.